alexeykarnachev/full_stack_transformer/README.md

 model training.
 It also provides application serving for interactive text generation.

 ## Document Language Model

-Let's go through the end-to-end example of the `document_lm` task training and serving.
+*For now, there is only 1 task available in the library.
+So, I'll put an example of this task usage right here in README.
+When another tasks will be implemented, I'll move all examples in the documentation.*

-## Features
+### Features
 - Automatic LM dataset preparation
 - End-to-end transformer LM training
 - [Unlikelihood loss](https://arxiv.org/pdf/1908.04319.pdf) training